inskillflow/FastAPI-EN/drfat.md

 Its role is to:

 * generate sample training data
-* define the TensorFlow neural network
+* define the TensorFlow model
 * train the model
 * save the trained model into a file named `model.h5`

-This file is used only for the **training phase**.
-Once the model is trained and saved, the backend can load it later without training it again.
+This file is used during the training phase.
+After training, the saved model can be loaded later by the backend.

 ## 2. The backend layer

-The file `backend.py` is responsible for connecting the trained model to the outside world through an API.
+The file `backend.py` is responsible for connecting the trained model to the application through an API.

 Its role is to:

 * load the trained model from `model.h5`
 * create an API with FastAPI
-* receive input values sent by the frontend
+* receive input data from the frontend
-* convert the received data into a format that TensorFlow can use
+* convert the input into a format the model can process
 * send the data to the model
-* return the prediction result in JSON format
+* return the prediction as JSON

-In simple terms, the backend acts as a **bridge** between the user interface and the machine learning model.
+The backend acts as the connection between the user interface and the TensorFlow model.

 ## 3. The frontend layer